-The Central Council of Indian Medicine is the statutory body constituted under the Indian Medicine Central Council Act, 1970 vide gazette notifaction extraordinary part (ii) section 3(ii) dated 10.8.71.
+The Central Council of Indian Medicine is the statutory body constituted under the Indian Medicine Central Council Act, 1970 vide gazette notification extraordinary part (ii) section 3(ii) dated 10.8.71.

-* To prescribe minimum standards of education in Indian Systems of Medicine viz.
-Ayurved, Siddha, Unani Tibb.
+To prescribe minimum standards of education in Indian Systems of Medicine viz.
+Ayurved, Siddha, Unani Tib. and Sowa Rigpa.

-* To advise Central Government in matters relating to recognition (inclusion/with drawal) of medical qualification in/from second schedule to Indian Medicine Council Act, 1970.
+To recommend Central Government in matters relating to recognition (inclusion/withdrawal) of medical qualifications in/from Second Schedule to Indian

-* To maintain a Central Register on Indian Medicine and revise the register from time to time.
+To maintain a Central Register of Indian Medicine and revise the Register from time to time.